Finder makes money from featured partners, but editorial opinions are our own.

 Escrow release

 This is because Ripple, the company behind the cryptocurrency, owns some 60% of the total supply of XRP.
-At the time of writing (May 2018) most of Ripple's holdings (around 55 billion XRP) are locked in an escrow account, with up to 1 billion XRP to be released every month for a period of 55 months.
+Most of Ripple's holdings (around 55 billion XRP) are locked in an escrow account, with up to 1 billion XRP to be released every month for a period of 55 months.

 Of the 1 billion XRP released each month, any unused amounts are put back into escrow and will be re-released in the first month that there are no other XRP releases.
 Essentially, the unused amounts are sent to the back of the queue.